Wow… what an incredible day that was. It’s been quite an incredible 13+months, to be fair.

 The goal was to complete it one way or another… even if I walk it, as many do.
 I knew I wanted to do more than “just walk it” though.

 The diet and the work in the gym with Matty the PT was more than just training for the GNR.
 It was about rebuilding my body.
-Building muscle, defintiion, strength, endurance and stamina.
+Building muscle, definition, strength, endurance and stamina.
 Not all these objectives go hand in hand with training for a half marathon.

-In October I started 5k ParkRuns – albeit walking them.
-By Christmas I was running about half the 5k runs, but on new years day suffered a knee injury – patellar tendonitis.
-This meant no running for a few months, but the rest of my training in the gym continued unhindered.
-I restarted ParkRun at the beginning of May with my first ever full 5km run with exactly four months to go until I was due to run 21km.
-Thirteen more ParkRun’s, a Blackpool 7.5km Night Run, and some 8k road running and run/sprint treadmill sessions and I was ready.
+I restarted ParkRun at the beginning of May with my first ever full 5km run – exactly four months to go until I was due to run 21km!
+Ten more ParkRun’s, a Blackpool 7.5km Night Run, and some 8k road running and run/sprint treadmill sessions and I was ‘ready’.
 Well, as ready as I was going to be in the circumstances.

 Welcome to Whitley Bay :)🙂